 All students must register each semester for "continuation" and pay a registration fee until all degree requirements are completed, unless waived by an approved leave of absence.
 Additionally, except during internship, all students must register for a total of 6 semesters of full-time tuition.
-NOTE: By end of Year III, students should have taken at least one course in each of the following: cognitive, developmental, social, and biological basis course.
-All clinical students must have taken Ethics and Minority Mental Health or an equivalent course prior to graduation.
+Listed below is a typical schedule of courses year-by-year.
+Note that some core courses are offered every other year, but with the assurance that by the end of Year 2 all students will have had the opportunity to take them.
+For a comprehensive listing of all Psychology courses, see: